The Best Things to do in Tabriz, Iran

 This post is a travel guide to the best things to do in Tabriz.
 One of the largest cities in northwestern Iran.
 If you travel from Turkey to Iran by train or through the Gurbulak Bazargan Iran border crossing, Tabriz will be the first big city in Iran you come accross.

 Tabriz was also my first stop in Iran and despite the cold weather I received a very warm welcome.
-It was early April and there were still patches of snow in the city.
-But Tabriz was also in a festive atmosphere, because it was the end of the Nauruz festival to celebrate the arrival of spring.
+It was the end of March and there were still patches of snow in the city.
+But Tabriz was also in a festive atmosphere, because it was the end of the Nowruz festival to celebrate the arrival of spring.

 Tabriz was my first introduction to Iranian hospitality and it was overwhelming.
 Everywhere I went people greeted me and told me “welcome to Iran”.
 Because of this, Tabriz will always have a place in my heart.
 But it is not just the friendly people that make this city special.
 There are a lot of things to do in Tabriz that make this city worthwhile.